ScreamingSandals/ScreamingLib/docs/nmsmapper.md

         .reqMethod('setSmall', boolean)
 }
 ```
 Parameters can be classes (e.g. `String.class`, in groovy you don't have to specify the .class suffix), strings (`java.lang.String`) or an another requested class (in this example it's Level).

+!!! tip "Arrays of requested classes"

+    You can create an array of a requested class by calling `.array()` on it, useful for defining parameters of a NMS type.

 You can also specify an another NMS class as a parameter without requesting it, in this case you will have to add a prefix: `&`
 ```groovy